 - ◆ Your community service sanction should be served at a charity, non-profit or other type of agency/organization.
-If you want to do your community service sanction somewhere else, you must write a Special Request for permission from the Team. - ♦ Written verification of completion of your community service sanction must be turned in to Court Services by the due-date.
-If you have not turned in written verification by the due-date, you may get another sanction.
+If you want to do your community service sanction somewhere else, you need to write a Special Request to get permission from the Team. - ♦ Written verification of completion of your community service sanction must be turned in to Court Services by the due-date.
+If you have not turned in written verification by the due-date, you will get another sanction.